New Left Review: Establishment

 New Left Review was established in January 1960 when The New Reasoner and Universities and Left Review merged their Boards.
 The first editor-in-chief of the merged publication was Stuart Hall.
 The early New Left Review style, featuring illustrations on the cover and in the interior layout, was more irreverent and free-flowing than the publication's later issues, which tended to be more sombre and academic.
 Hall was succeeded as editor in 1962 by Perry Anderson.

 In 1993, nineteen of the members of the editorial committee resigned, citing a loss of control over content by the Editorial Board/Committee in favour of a Shareholders' Trust, which they argued was undemocratic.
 The Trust—composed of Perry Anderson, his brother Benedict Anderson, and Ronald Fraser—said that a change was necessary for the financial sustainability of New Left Review.
 The journal was relaunched in 2000, and Perry Anderson returned as editor until 2003.

 Since 2008

 New Left Review closely followed the 2008 financial crisis as well as its aftermath and its global political repercussions.
 A 2011 essay by Wolfgang Streeck, titled "The Crises of Democratic Capitalism", was called "the most powerful description of what has gone wrong in western societies" by the Financial Timess contributor Christopher Caldwell.

-In recent years, writer Benjamin Kunkel has served as a member of the New Left Review editorial committee, while Oliver Eagleton is on the editorial staff.
+In the early 2020s, the journal's editorial committee included figures such as Tariq Ali, Robin Blackburn, Mike Davis, Nancy Fraser, Benjamin Kunkel, and Julian Stallabrass, while Oliver Eagleton served on the editorial staff.